ayushjain01/DBMS-Lab/Exercise_2.md

 );

 INSERT ALL
-INTO part VALUES (101, "Bolts", "Red")
+INTO part VALUES (101, 'Bolts', 'Red')
-INTO part VALUES (102, "Nuts", "Red")
+INTO part VALUES (102, 'Nuts', 'Red')
-INTO part VALUES (103, "Plugs", "Red")
+INTO part VALUES (103, 'Plugs', 'Red')
-INTO part VALUES (104, "Bolts", "Green")
+INTO part VALUES (104, 'Bolts', 'Green')
-INTO part VALUES (105, "Nuts", "Green")
+INTO part VALUES (105, 'Nuts', 'Green')
-INTO part VALUES (106, "Plugs", "Green")
+INTO part VALUES (106, 'Plugs', 'Green')
-INTO part VALUES (107, "Bolts", "Blue")
+INTO part VALUES (107, 'Bolts', 'Blue')
-INTO part VALUES (108, "Nuts", "Blue")
+INTO part VALUES (108, 'Nuts', 'Blue')
-INTO part VALUES (109, "Plugs", "Blue")
+INTO part VALUES (109, 'Plugs', 'Blue')
 SELECT * FROM DUAL;

 INSERT ALL
-INTO supplier VALUES (1, "Ram", "Bangalore")
+INTO supplier VALUES (1, 'Ram', 'Bangalore')
-INTO supplier VALUES (2, "Shyam", "Delhi")
+INTO supplier VALUES (2, 'Shyam', 'Delhi')
-INTO supplier VALUES (3, "Harish", "Bombay")
+INTO supplier VALUES (3, 'Harish', 'Bombay')
-INTO supplier VALUES (4, "Manish", "Chennai")
+INTO supplier VALUES (4, 'Manish', 'Chennai')
 SELECT * FROM DUAL;

 INSERT ALL